cityofcapetown/ds_code_challenge/README.md

 * If your analysis makes use of any external data, the data must either be included in the repo, or be downloaded automatically during script execution.

 ### Candidates where programming is not required (Data Analysts)
-*NB* If you prefer, you may submit using the requirements described above.
+*Note* If you prefer, you may submit using the requirements described above.

-The final output of your analysis should be either a self-contained `html` file, executed `ipynb` file, Excel document with appropriate formatting and pivot tables, or a PowerBI file.
+You can use any tool to produce the output, e.g. Excel, Power BI, Tableau, etc. The final deliverable needs to be a pdf report with your analysis.

 ## How to submit
 ### Candidates where programming is required (Data Scientist and Engineers)